mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 Starship pilots normally prefer to land their craft in the same place and
 with it roughly the same shape as before touchdown.
 The old adage that
-‘any landing you walk away from is a good one’ is probably setting the
+'any landing you walk away from is a good one' is probably setting the
 bar a bit low.
-A better guideline might be ‘a landing that does not cost you
+A better guideline might be 'a landing that does not cost you
-money or repair time is acceptable’.
+money or repair time is acceptable'.
 However, there are those for whom
 the dings in their ship and the starport fines clocked up for taking divots
 out of the landing pad are a badge of honor.
 ```

 ```
 There are many ways to damage a starship without the slightest hostile
-intent on anyone’s part.
+intent on anyone's part.
 Most are relatively minor but any situation
 involving hundreds of tons of out-of-control metal has the potential to
 make a very bad day for everyone concerned.
 ```